 - Unilever’s Receivables turnover is closer to that of Colgate.

-- Accounts Receivables turnover is an efficiency ratio.
+- It is an efficiency ratio.
 It is used to see how many times accounts receivables have been collected during a fiscal year.

-- A higher Accounts receivables turnover is healthy for a company.
+- Higher turnover is healthy for a company.
 It denotes that the time interval between the credit sales and the receipt of money is lower.
 And that means the firm is quite efficient in collecting the accounts receivables.

-- When an investor looks at the Accounts receivables turnover, she needs to know how efficient the firm is in collecting the due amount.
+- When an investor looks at this ratio, she needs to know how efficient the firm is in collecting the due amount.
 If there’s any risk in delaying or not receiving the payment, it may directly affect the cash flow of the company.

 Accounts Receivables Turnover Ratio Calculator

-You can download this Accounts Receivables Turnover Ratio Template here – Accounts Receivables Turnover Ratio Excel Template
+You can download this template here – Accounts Receivables Turnover Ratio Excel Template.

 Accounts Receivables Turnover Ratio Video

-This has been a guide to Accounts Receivables Turnover Ratio formula, its uses along with practical examples.
-Here we also provide you with Accounts Receivables Turnover Ratio calculator along with downloadable excel template.
+This article has been a guide to Accounts Receivables Turnover Ratio formula, its uses along with practical examples.
+Here we also provide you with an Accounts Receivables Turnover Ratio calculator along with a downloadable excel template.
 You may also refer to the following to learn more about Financial Ratios.